-2. Main rules regarding entry restrictions and rejection
+2 Main rules regarding entry restrictions and rejection

-Under the Interim Act of 19 June 2020 No. 83 relating to entry restrictions for foreign nationals out of concern for public health, all foreign nationals not covered by exemptions specified in the Act or in regulations issued pursuant to the Act will be rejected without further consideration of the risk of infection posed by each individual.
+Under the Interim Act relating to entry restrictions for foreign nationals out of concern for public health, all foreign nationals not covered by exemptions specified in the Act or in regulations issued pursuant to the Act will be rejected without further consideration of the risk of infection posed by each individual.
 Foreign nationals who have been rejected shall depart the realm without undue delay.